Descanonge/neba/docs/source/configuration.rst

     plugins = ['data_assistant.config.mypy_plugin']

-The principal scheme, at the root of the configuration tree, is the :class:`application<.application.ApplicationBase>`.
-It can hold directly all your parameters, or nested sub-schemes.
+The principal section, at the root of the configuration tree, is the :class:`application<.application.ApplicationBase>`.
+It can hold directly all your parameters, or nested sub-sections.
 It will be responsible for gathering the parameters from configuration files and the command line.

 Here is a rather simple example::

-     from data_assistant.config import ApplicationBase, Scheme
+     from data_assistant.config import ApplicationBase, Section
      from traitlets import Bool, Float, Int, List, Unicode

      class App(ApplicationBase):

-        class computation(Scheme):
+        class computation(Section):
             parallel = Bool(False, help="Conduct computation in parallel if true.")
             n_cores = Int(1, help="Number of cores to use for computation.")

-        class physical(Scheme):
+        class physical(Section):
             threshold = Float(2.5, help="Threshold for some computation.")
             data_name = Unicode("SST")
             years = List(